 Oral health is an accurate indicator of people’s overall health, well-being and quality of life.
-Common oral diseases and conditions include cavities, gingivitis, periodontal disease, dry mouth, chronic bad breath, bruxism (teeth grinding), and cracked tooth syndrome.
-The Global Burden of Disease Study 2017 estimated that oral diseases affect 3.5 billion people worldwide.
+Common oral conditions and conditions include cavities, gingivitis, periodontal condition, dry mouth, chronic bad breath, bruxism (teeth grinding), and cracked tooth syndrome.
+The Global Burden of condition Study 2017 estimated that oral conditions affect 3.5 billion people worldwide.

 Your oral health is more important than you might realize.
-If you do not practice good oral hygiene, you are at a higher risk of developing oral conditions and diseases.
-Some diseases can result in tooth loss or permanent damage to the teeth and the surrounding structures.
+If you do not practice good oral hygiene, you are at a higher risk of developing oral conditions and conditions.
+Some conditions can result in tooth loss or permanent damage to the teeth and the surrounding structures.
 Moreover, infections may spread to other parts of the body and cause severe complications.

 Common oral conditions